MEET ISRAELI AGENTS OF CHANGE. HEAR THEIR STORIES. LEARN ABOUT THEIR IMPACT.

 Vice President at Israel’s largest government-owned electric company, Oren Helman applies his extensive experience working with Israel’s Knesset (legislative body) to his disability inclusion advocacy work.
 Helman was a key creator of the Equal Rights for People with Disabilities Bill, a major advancement in the field of disability inclusion, passed by Knesset in August 2016.
 The bill requires that every public agency and organization with 100 workers or more employ individuals with substantial disabilities to at least 5% of its workforce.
 This law also stipulates that each such institution appoint a disability employment officer to oversee the implementation and annual reports of this regulation.

-Arab-Israeli educational pioneer, Dr. Dalia Fadila led an electrifying discussion at Federation’s Changemakers Series in February 2017
+Arab-Israeli educational pioneer, Dr. Dalia Fadila led an electrifying discussion on the complex cultural and political dynamic for Arabs living in Israel.

 On a mission to empower Arab-Israeli citizens and advance societal standards for women through education, Dr. Dalia Fadila is pioneering a revolutionary schooling system in Israel.
 She has developed an English-intensive curriculum and reoriented the Arab educational construct to impart progressive values of individuality, encouraging students to become citizens of the world.